 I came to this practice relatively late in life.
 Even though I am an elder in years and well seasoned, I feel young at heart.
 A lot of that is because (finally) I am doing work that I truly love.
+It gives me a strong purpose.
+I also believe in good self-care.

 My fascination for years has been with craniosacral biodynamics bodywork, which I began receiving in 2007 and studying in 2013.